dwarvesf/playground/Innovation/Strategy/Organizations have become primarily focused on short-term results.md

 ---
 tags: business, strategy
 ---
-### Organizations have become primarily focused on short-term results
+# Organizations Have Become Primarily Focused on Short-term Results
 The short-term perspective views the world as a finite game, contained, and with limited players and clear rules.
 According to [[≈ The Infinite Game | Simon Sinek]], recent years have seen a pronounced shift toward short-term thinking.
 He characterizes it as a rental mindset: there's less of a sense of ownership, and businesses are built to be sold rather than to be sustainable.
 It's a rental mindset: businesses are built to be sold, not sustained.

 Short-termism may be at least partially attributed to changing attitudes towards the role of businesses in society from being for the good of the society toward the [Friedman doctrine](https://publish.obsidian.md/mobydiction/Friedman+doctrine), which suggests that a business's first commitment is to its shareholders.